The Official Survival Guide

 You have to be 18 or older to enjoy a beer at the festival, but children are still welcome to come along as members of the Half Pints Club in the Family Room.
 Children can find a range of activities on offer in the Family Room including giant modelling, puppet making, face painting, balloon modelling and much more.

 The Half Pint Club is run by the Antics!
 Crew, who ensure that children and their accompanying adults are having fun.
-Please note however that this is not a creche facility, and all under 18s must be supervised by a family member and remain in the Family Room at all times.
+Please note this is not a creche facility and all under 18s must be supervised by a family member and remain in the Family Room at all times.

 Find yourself a beer (and other amenities) in the hall

 Throughout Olympia, you will find so many beers on offer that it may be difficult to know where to start!
-To make the best use of the halls to try a lot of different types of beers, start with a circular tour of the Grand Hall that you’ve just entered.
-After picking up your glass, you will find a range of brewery bars to visit.
+To make the best use of the halls to try a lot of different types of beers, we suggest starting with a tour of the Grand Hall that you’ve just entered.
+After picking up your glass, you will find a range of brewery bars in the centre of the hall to visit.
 Each brewery bar gives you the chance to sample a range of beers from a single brewery and is well worth a visit – particularly as many of the breweries will have beer specially made available for the event.

-On your way past the brewery bars, make sure to swing past the CAMRA shop (R2 & R3) where you can pick up one of our latest titles and meet an author.
-The CAMRA Information and Membership stand (R1) is right next door in case you have any questions or would like to become a member.
-Additional seating is available exclusively for members in the Members’ Lounge, located in the London Room.
+On your way past the brewery bars, make sure to swing by the CAMRA shop (R2 & R3) where you can pick up one of our latest titles and meet an author or two.
+The CAMRA Information and Membership stand (R1) is right next door in case you have any questions or are interested in becoming a member (2 free pints for anyone that joins CAMRA onsite!).

-Past the brewery bars, you will find a row of street food stalls available to sample, which is then followed by the American Cask Bar (B8) and the USA & New World Bottle Bar (B9), along with some traditional UK real ales.
-Also in this area is our wine offering, where you can sample some of the finest English Wines (S19).
+Past the brewery bars, you will find a row of street food stalls ready to serve, which is then followed by the American Cask Bar (B8) and the USA & New World Bottle Bar (B9), along with some traditional UK real ales.
+Also in this area you will find our wine and gin offerings for those looking for a break from beer.

-You can use this guide to find your favourite beer by turning to pages 22-45.
-Here, we have included a comprehensive list of all the beers available with tasting notes and a handy key to quickly determine beer colour and beer style at the top.
-Not sure what style you prefer?
-Check out page 19 for our guide on different styles.
+This is how you find your favourite beer.
+We have included a comprehensive list of all the beers available with tasting notes and a handy key to quickly determine beer colour and style.

 If you’re still not sure what to order when you arrive at the bar, feel free to ask the bar staff for a taste before ordering a full measure.
 We have hundreds of varied real ales to try and our friendly bar staff will be delighted to help you choose the perfect one for you.